openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       completely accurate.
 A given setscene task can still later fail.
       However, the more accurate the data returned, the more efficient the build will be.

+   :term:`BB_HASHCONFIG_WHITELIST`
+      Lists variables that are excluded from base configuration checksum, which is used to determine if the cache can be reused.

+      One of the ways BitBake determines whether to re-parse the main metadata is through checksums of the variables in the datastore of the base configuration data.
+There are variables that you typically want to exclude when checking whether or not to re-parse and thus rebuild the cache.
+As an example, you would usually exclude ``TIME`` and ``DATE`` because these variables are always changing.
+If you did not exclude them, BitBake would never reuse the cache.

    :term:`BB_HASHSERVE`
       Specifies the Hash Equivalence server to use.